Bilzc10/Better-Pose-Detection/README.md

-# Gesture-Detection
+# Better Pose Detection
-### Gesture detection using PoseNet and TensorFlow
+### More customizable pose detection using PoseNet and TensorFlow
 More customizable version of ml5js' PoseNet with webcam application.
 ## Application Settings
 #### Change settings in config.js